40 Lessons We Sought to Teach Our Children

 - By faith, trust Christ as your Savior and Lord, and share with others how to become a Christian.

-- Seeking wisdom—skill in everyday living.
-Knowing how to make good decisions.
+- Seek wisdom—skill in everyday living.
+Know how to make good decisions.

-- Gaining a sense of God’s direction and destiny for your life.
+- Gain a sense of God’s direction and destiny for your life.

 - Obtain godly counsel.

 - The importance of flexibility and adaptability to cope in life.

 - Truth is best passed on through relationships.

 - Leave a legacy of holiness.

 - Tame selfishness—you can’t always get your way.

 - Choices are yours to make and results are yours to experience.

 - Respect the dignity of other people—all people.